lizardcat/30-dashboards-30-days/README.md

 - **Key Features:** Live stock price updates, search functionality for adding stocks, expandable 30-day price charts, market overview with sector distribution, and portfolio-style watchlist management.
 - **Challenges:** Alpha Vantage's free tier limits you to 5 API calls per minute, so I had to implement smart rate limiting and use mock data for most stocks to avoid hitting quotas.
 The environment variable setup for Vite (using import.meta.env instead of process.env) was also a learning curve.
 - **Learnings:** API rate limiting is a real constraint that affects UX design - you have to balance live data with performance.
 Alpha Vantage provides solid financial data but requires an API key and careful request management.
 The stock market visualization patterns are quite different from crypto - more focus on traditional metrics like P/E ratios and market cap.

+**### Day 5 - Global News Hub**

+- **Focus:** A comprehensive news aggregator dashboard using NewsAPI to deliver real-time headlines with search, filtering, and bookmarking capabilities across multiple countries and categories.
+- **Key Features:** Live news feeds from 150,000+ sources, intelligent search with fallback mechanisms, country/category filtering with priority given to high-coverage markets, session-based bookmarking system, and responsive card-based layout with image previews and relative timestamps.
+- **Challenges:** NewsAPI's free tier restricts the `/everything` endpoint for production use, requiring fallback strategies between different endpoints.
+Rate limiting (1000 requests/day) meant implementing search debouncing and smart caching.
+The API's inconsistent data quality required extensive filtering to remove `[Removed]` content and handle missing images gracefully.
+- **Learnings:** News APIs have different coverage quality by region - US/UK sources are much more reliable than smaller markets.
+User experience suffers when search feels laggy, so debouncing search input (500ms delay) dramatically improves the feel while reducing API calls.
+Bookmarking without localStorage teaches you to appreciate browser storage - managing state in memory works for demos but highlights the need for persistence in real apps.
+The visual hierarchy of news content (headline > source > timestamp > description) follows established patterns that users expect.

 _[Daily entries will be added as each dashboard is completed]_